dvidelabs/flatcc/doc/binary-format.md

 Space between the above blocks are zero padded and present in order to ensure proper alignment.
-Structs must be packed as densely as possible according the alignment rules that apply - this ensures that all implements will agree on the layout.
+Structs must be packed as densely as possible according the alignment rules that apply - this ensures that all implementations will agree on the layout.
 The blocks must not overlap in memory but two blocks may be shared if they represent the same data such as sharing a string.